10 Best Index Funds in 2024 for Your Portfolio

-Here’s everything you need to know about index funds and ten of the top index funds to consider adding to your portfolio this year.
+Here’s everything you need to know about index funds and ten of the top index funds to consider adding to your portfolio this year for diversification and low-cost investing.

-Index funds are popular with investors because they promise ownership of a wide variety of stocks, greater diversification and lower risk – usually all at a low cost.
-That’s why many investors, especially beginners, find index funds to be superior investments to individual stocks.
+Index funds are popular with investors because they promise ownership of a wide variety of stocks, greater diversification, and lower risk – usually all at a low cost.
+That’s why many investors, especially beginners, find index funds to be superior investments compared to individual stocks.

 Some of the most watched indexes fill up the financial news every night, whether it’s the Standard & Poor’s 500 (S&P 500), the Nasdaq Composite, or the Dow Jones Industrial Average.
 These indexes are often shorthand for the performance of the market, and investors track them to get a read on how stocks as a whole are faring.